How We Operate

 1. Getting impactful funding to the most local organisations

 Our model is designed around movement principles, recognising that a large number of committed supporters is more powerful than a few small donors.
-Even a small, but long-term, monthly donation of £1.00 can be pooled into large volumes of money that we can channel to our brilliant partners, and we can take on more partners as we grow.
+Even a small, but long-term, monthly donation of £1.25 can be pooled into large volumes of money that we can channel to our brilliant partners.
+We can take on more partners to benefit from this support as we grow.

 2. Creating a lean but financially-sustainable business model